levysoft/CBZResizer/README.md

 # CBZ Resizer
-Python script for efficiently resizing images within CBZ files with customizable compression settings
+Python script for efficiently resizing images within CBZ files with customizable compression settings, featuring added read-only support for CBR files

 ## Description
-CBZ Resizer is a Python script designed to resize images within CBZ files.
+CBZ Resizer is a Python script developed to resize images within CBZ files.
 Users can specify a compression percentage to reduce image sizes, thus affecting the overall size of the CBZ file.
+It also offers read-only support for CBR files due to the rarfile library's limitation, which is a read-only library.
+Given this limitation and the script's primary focus on CBZ files, the project name remains "CBZ Resizer".
+For CBR files, the script can decompress the RAR archive, resize the images as required, and repack them into a new CBZ file.

 ## Features
 - Resizes images within a CBZ file
+- Read-only support for CBR files: decompresses CBR, resizes images, and converts to CBZ
 - Customizable compression percentage
 - Automatic output with "_resize" suffix

 ## Requirements
 - Python 3.x
 - PIL (Python Imaging Library), installable via `pip install Pillow`
+- rarfile, installable via pip install rarfile (needed for CBR support)

 ## Installation
 To set up the development environment: